sn8ke01/recall/readme.md

 Portable, rapid, inline, cmd syntax note collection and search applicatin.
 > I've never learned that before!

 The below represent ways in which the tool may or may not function as I build it out.
-This readme.md is more of a braind dump of ideas.
+This **readme.md** currenbtly exists more of a brain dump of ideas than anything else.

 It should be able to handle complex regex and multi-line cmds.